 Each session will feature a different woman of great influence.
 10 historical figures and 10 contemporary women who have all changed the world, by first finding and then pursuing their passion.
-From Amelia Earhart to Jane Goodall to Oprah to Malala Yousafzai, we will share some incredible examples for our girls to follow.
+From Amelia Earhart to Jane Goodall to Malala Yousafzai, we will share some incredible examples for our girls to follow.
 A brief biography feeds a collaborative and interactive group activity related to the woman of the day.

 The environment is electric and the girls buzz with excitement.
 After “Club” mom has alone time with her daughter to ask what she learned at “Club”.
 Over the course of 10 weeks the girls ability to listen to a presentation, absorb and process the information and then articulate it to mom improves exponentially.
 This skill alone builds a girl’s confidence in understanding her world and draws mom back in to the magically innocent world of a young girl.

 On our last day, each girl is given a candle.
 The candle represents the light inside that is theirs to share with the world, their true self.
 The lesson from the activity is that to blow out someone else’s candle is a decision.
 If you blow out someone else’s light in an effort to lift yourself up, your candle burns just the same but the world is a little darker.
 However if you use your candle to light someone else’s, your light burns just as bright, yet the world is brighter.

 As we work to help make the world brighter, learn more about our companion project, The SEW Project.